rishabhbizzle/rishabhbizzle/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Rishabh
 ====================================================================================================================================

-Full Stack Developer
+Software Developer
 --------------------

-Currently working as a Full-Stack Developer (Remote) for a startup.
+I am currently working as a Full-Stack Developer (Remote) for a startup.
 I am passionate about building excellent software that improves the lives of those around me. and I'm focused on making open-source contributions while learning & exploring new technologies as well.
 My dream company is Spotify.
-In freetime I learn Japanese language and listen to drake & bieber's music a lot xD
+In free time I learn the Japanese language and listen to Drake & Bieber's music a lot xD

 * ✉️  You can contact me at [rishabhbizzle@gmail.com](mailto:rishabhbizzle@gmail.com)